philip-long/constrained_manipulability/README.md

             double distance_threshold=0.3 );
 ```

-Different Polytopes are available more information about allowable motion polytope is available here __Optimization-Based Human-in-the-Loop Manipulation  Using Joint Space Polytopes, Long et al 2019__ more information about the constrained velocity polytope is available here __Evaluating Robot Manipulability in Constrained Environments by Velocity Polytope Reduction Long et al 2018.__

-Demos can be launched for a robot, using a test file
+Different Polytopes are available more information about allowable motion polytope is available here __Optimization-Based Human-in-the-Loop Manipulation  Using Joint Space Polytopes, Long et al 2019__ more information about the constrained velocity polytope is available here __Evaluating Robot Manipulability in Constrained Environments by Velocity Polytope Reduction Long et al 2018.__ Demos can be launched for a robot, using the provided test file
 ```
 roslaunch constrained_manipulability abstract_robot.launch root_link:=<your root link> root_link:=<your end effector>  config:=<your scene stored in .yaml>
 ```